CURIOSSorg/curioss.org/content/news/2025-12-15-essential_outreach_strategiesf_or_academic_ospos.md

 The strategy covers various activities from social media engagement to casual, in-person activities.
 The [Event Tabling](https://github.com/CURIOSSorg/curioss-patterns/blob/main/event-tabling.md) pattern illustrates one such approach: establishing an open source or OSPO table at larger campus events to make brief, accessible introductions to the OSPO and open source concepts.
 This pattern supports OSPOs to consider appropriate events, prepare effective materials and to make the most of tabling opportunities.

 An ambassador program may be worth considering for OSPOs that don’t have full-time staff dedicated to outreach.
 The [OSPO Student Ambassador Program](https://github.com/CURIOSSorg/curioss-patterns/blob/main/ospo-student-ambassador-program.md) pattern outlines an initiative for hiring part-time undergraduates and graduates to promote the OSPO and open source engagement across campus.
 The pattern also includes links to job descriptions for the student ambassadors.
-A unique aspect of this program is its basis in student-led peer-to-peer engagement rather than top-down institutional messaging.
+A unique aspect of this program is its basis in student-led, peer-to-peer engagement rather than top-down institutional messaging.

 [Co-hosting Student Events](https://github.com/CURIOSSorg/curioss-patterns/blob/main/cohosting-student-events.md) provides an opportunity for both OSPO staff and student organizations to grow their reach.
 There are multiple benefits to collaborating with student groups on open source events.
 The events themselves serve as an effective tool for identifying needs, conducting outreach and building community.
 Division of organisational tasks frees up time-poor OSPO staff but ensures that student volunteers still receive much needed support for running an event.
 Once again, the student-led nature of this activity provides an informal entry point for students who are new to open source.